 Peace and Conflict Studies combines an in-depth study on the causes of war and social conflict, and ways of preventing and ending them.
-Students address crucial challenges of the contemporary world and develop the knowledge and skills necessary for effective citizenship in the post-Cold War world.
+You will address crucial challenges of the contemporary world and develop the knowledge and skills necessary for effective citizenship in the post-Cold War world.

-With a commitment to peace, students examine issues of national and international security and the common causes of conflict such as economic disparities and religious, ethnic, racial or gender discrimination.
-Students develop an understanding and awareness of the responsibility of citizenship in an age of nuclear weapons; regional, ethnic, and religious conflicts; environmental deterioration; and global economic interdependence.
-This responsibility to construct alternatives to war and violence and to foster a just and peaceful world is integral to personal development, education, and civic life.
-The Peace and Conflict Studies concentration enhances one's capacity for global citizenship, whatever one's major and whatever career one may choose.
+With a commitment to peace, you will examine issues of national and international security and the common causes of conflict such as economic disparities and religious, ethnic, racial or gender discrimination.
+You will develop an understanding and awareness of the responsibility of citizenship in an age of nuclear weapons; regional, ethnic and religious conflicts; environmental deterioration; and global economic interdependence.
+This responsibility to construct alternatives to war and violence and to foster a just and peaceful world is integral to personal development, education and civic life.
+The Peace and Conflict Studies concentration will enhance your capacity for global citizenship, whatever your major and whatever career you may choose.

 Students in the Peace and Conflict Studies program will learn to: